Professional Reviews

 • Parental controls.

-• ID protection package (US only).
+• ID protection package (limited protections outside of the US).

-• Up to 100 GB of cloud storage.
+• Up to 250 GB of cloud storage with LifeLock plans.

 • And much more…

-I’m also a big fan of Norton’s Smart Firewall, which is essential for protecting your network.
+I’m also a big fan of Norton’s built-in Smart Firewall, which is essential for protecting your network.
 The Smart Firewall is a big improvement on the built-in firewalls of Windows and macOS, and in my tests, it detected a few exploits that my Windows firewall failed to block.
 There are also tons of settings for more advanced users to customize their experience — things like setting access and traffic rules for different programs on your PC.

 Bottom Line: